weliveindetail/tpde/docs/tpde/compiler-ref.md

 - type which provides typedefs and constants used to configure the compiler
 - mostly internal or currently not useful (defined in CompilerConfig.hpp/CompilerX64.hpp/CompilerA64.hpp)
 - e.g. provides typedef `Assembler` which tells the compiler which assembler to use, but currently only one assembler supported for each architecture
-- most interesting option is `DEFAULT_VAR_REF_HANDLING` which tells the compiler whether or not it should setup the assignments for static stack allocs or whether you will do that.
-This is handy when implementing support for global values, see later
+- most interesting option is `DEFAULT_VAR_REF_HANDLING`, which, when turned off, allows to setup custom variable refs, e.g. for globals (see later).

 ## Required functions to implement
 - concept described in Compiler.hpp/CompilerX64.hpp/CompilerA64.hpp